acidjunk/acidjunk.github.io/_posts/2016-02-15-ansible-tips-and-tricks.md

 ```

 ### Show all ansible setup variabels inside your cluster
-It can be quite handy to see teh variabeles/environment stuff of a server or VM
+It can be quite handy to see the ansible variabeles/environment stuff on a server or VM:

 ```bash
 ansible all -i hosts -m setup
 ```

 ### Quircks with handlers
 Keep in  mind that ansible only calls the handlers upon successful completion of the completion of the playbook.
 When a task fails on a host, handlers which were previously notified will not be run on that host.
 This can lead to cases where an unrelated failure can leave a host in an unexpected state.
 For example, a task could update a configuration file and notify a handler to restart some service.
 If a task later on in the same play fails, the service will not be restarted despite the configuration change.
-You could circumenvent that by providing `--force-handlers` on the command line.
+You could circumvent that by providing `--force-handlers` on the command line.
 If it happened while working on a playbook you can trigger that tasks inside the handler clause manually by running:

 ```bash
 ansible all -m service -a "name=nginx state=restarted"
 ```

 ### Start clean
-When you need to start clean again you can do this
+When you need to start clean again you can do this:

 ```bash
 vagrant destroy --force